Star Maidens: Home video releases

-The complete series of Star Maidens was released on Region 2 DVD from Delta Entertainment in 2005.
+All thirteen episodes of Star Maidens were released on Region 2 DVD from Delta Entertainment in 2005.
 The two-disc set includes an interview with actor Gareth Thomas as a special feature.

 In 2017, the series was re-released on DVD by Simply Media with new cover artwork.

-Novelisation
+Novel

-A novelisation of the series, written by Ian Evans (a pseudonym of the sci-fi author Angus Wells), was published in the United Kingdom by Corgi Books in 1977.
+A novelisation of the series, written by Ian Evans (a pen-name of sci-fi author Angus Wells), was published in the United Kingdom by Corgi Books in 1977.